zailfyer/Icarus_Mods/README.md

 * many stack counts increased
 * electronics are cheeper
 * electric lights are cheeper
+* Material processor is cheeper
+* electric furnace is cheeper

 # Zailfyers Workshop Tools
 * Reworks all the damage and durability of workshop tools to be closer to the craftable versions